phalcon-orphanage/docs/en/request.md

 <hr />

 ## Overview
 [Phalcon\Http\Request][http-request] is a component that encapsulates the actual HTTP request (usually originated by a browser) and sent to our application.
-Note that this is not _only_ the actual request payload.
 The [Phalcon\Http\Request][http-request] object is a simple value object that is passed between the dispatcher and controller classes, wrapping the HTTP request environment.
 It also offers easy access to information such as header data, files, method, variables etc.

 ```php
 <?php